 Minor Credit Hours: 21

-The Latin American and Latina/Latino Studies minor includes courses from a variety of disciplines, such as sociology, history, Spanish, literature, philosophy, psychology, communications, political science and social work.
-The minor provides an analysis of the histories, politics, cultures, and societies of both the region of Latin America and the Latina/o communities in the US.
-It seeks to stimulate and facilitate inquiry, research, and outreach activities related to these areas and their cultural traditions.
+The Latina/Latino Studies minor includes courses from a variety of disciplines, such as sociology, history, Spanish, literature, philosophy, psychology, communications, political science and social work.
 The minor provides a framework for understanding Latina/o history and culture and contemporary triumphs and struggles of Latinos.
 The rich traditions, cultural expressions, and historical experiences of Latinos are explored.
-For further information about the Latin American and Latina/o Studies at Lewis University, consult the program director or the chair of the Sociology Department.
+For further information about Latina/o Studies at Lewis University, consult the Latina/o Studies coordinator or the chair of the Sociology Department.

-20-390 Capstone in Latin American and Latina/Latino Studies is offered according to need and is designed for the student completing the Latin American and Latina/o Studies minor.
-The course integrates the student’s prior coursework in Latin American and Latina/o Studies and provides additional perspectives.
+20-390 Capstone in Latina/Latino Studies is offered according to need.
+This course is designed for the student completing the Latina/o Studies Minor.
+The course integrates the studentís prior coursework in Latina/o Studies and provides additional perspectives.
 Students are expected to conduct some independent scholarship and participate in a service learning contribution to a Latina/o community as well as share those experiences with the Lewis University community, especially the Latina/o community at Lewis University.